harmonica-project/BLADE/blade/README.md

-# BLADE project - BLockchain Automated DEcision process
+# BLADE project - manual installation of requirements to run the decision project

-The BLADE project, for BLockchain Automated DEcision process, aims to help companies choose between available blockchains.
-From a set of requirements given as an input, this automated process will compute the most desirable blockchain alternative for your project.

-*This project is currently on its premises, as only a few alternatives and attributes are available, and only the CLI version is available (Web version is in development).*
+The Dockerfile at the root of this project automatically creates a platform to make decisions.
+But if you want to use by yourself the script and experiment on the project, follow the instructions below:

 ## Installation